mar-io/lxd-consul/README.md

 lxd-consul is a bash script that will spin up a consul cluster on Ubuntu 16.04 LTS utilizing lxd containers.

 This script will start a 3 node consul cluster using LXD containers running Alpine Linux.
 Each node takes about 9MB space so its very lightweight and fast.
-LXD containers can be easily snapshot and pushed to other servers very easily.
+Furthermore, the consul cluster data will persist if the system or container reboots without needing to create data mounts.

 lxd-consul has only been tested on Ubuntu 16.04 and should be used for dev/testing purposes.